Charges stayed against accused child sex offender after 8 years of police, Crown delays | CBC News

 Chronology of events

-Graham was released on bail March 14, 2011, and ordered to live in Thompson.
+Graham was released on bail March 14, 2011, and ordered to live in Thompson, Man.
 In August 2011, he stopped making court appearances and moved to Edmonton, so a judge issued a warrant for his arrest.

 In 2012, Alberta RCMP arrested Graham for offences under the Fisheries Act and for violating his Manitoba bail conditions.
 He was granted bail in Edmonton and later pleaded guilty and sentenced to fines.